 This has already made some people reconsider their loyalty.
 My solution is to switch to Hilton HHonors or Starwood/Marriott, where select credit cardholders can still spend their way to top-tier hotel elite status.
-You might also want to consider using points to upgrade standard rooms in order to get “elite” perks like club lounge access, premium rooms, and breakfast during hotel stays.
+You might also want to consider using points to upgrade standard rooms.
+This will get you “elite” perks like club lounge access, premium rooms, and breakfast during hotel stays.

 Changes to the Southwest Companion Pass

-All in all, the changes aren’t as bad as I had imagined when the headlines first hit.
-The important thing is that credit card sign-up bonuses, which contribute a more substantial amount towards the 110,000 point requirement, still count towards earning the Southwest Companion Pass.
+Overall, the changes aren’t as bad as I had imagined when the headlines first hit.
+The important thing is that credit card sign-up bonuses still count towards earning the Southwest Companion Pass.

 Alaska Airlines Virgin America Merger

 My favorite rewards program is merging with my favorite domestic airline and its making me nervous.
 The initial changes have been positive: Alaska Airlines announced cheap distance-based award redemption rates while making award travel eligible for upgrades.
-Then a bunch of people who were members of both rewards programs woke up to 10,000 extra Alaska miles in their accounts.
+Then a bunch of people who were members woke up to 10,000 Alaska miles in their accounts.
 As of yesterday, members can even transfer Virgin America Elevate points to Alaska miles at a favorable ratio.

 Korean Airlines Allows Online Partner Bookings

 A couple of weeks ago I nearly lost my mind trying to book an award on Etihad Airways using Korean Skypass miles.
 After a long, painful hold, the agent informed me that the return flight I wanted to book was gone.
 Since Korean Skypass requires the same number of miles for a one-way as a roundtrip, this made things slightly stressful for me.
-Luckily it all worked out thanks to a few awesome folks who offered to let me borrow their AAdvantage miles, but the news that Korean Airlines will now allow members to book partner awards online is welcome.
-Korean Airlines actually has really good redemption rates for award bookings and since Chase Ultimate Rewards points are easily attained, this is a good program to get familiar with.
+Luckily it all worked out thanks to a few awesome folks who let me borrow their AAdvantage miles.
+The news that Korean Airlines will now allow members to book partner awards online is welcome.
+Korean Airlines actually has really good redemption rates for award bookings.
+Since Chase Ultimate Rewards points are easily attained, this is a good program to get familiar with.

 Subscribe to Blog via Email